Garden Word of the Day

 Damping Off Disease

 Your tiny seedlings looked perfect yesterday, full of hope and promise.
-This morning, their stems are pinched and they are bent over, never to recover.
+This morning their stems are brown, pinched, and bent over, never to recover.
 What happened?!!?

 Causes of seedling loss

 There are many causes of seed and seedling loss.
-To prevent future losses, it is important to identify the culprit:
+To prevent losses, you need to identify the culprit:

-If none of these pests are killing the seedlings, you may be facing damping-off disease.
-Damping-off is caused by fungi and fungi-like organisms that clog the arteries of seedlings.
-Damping-off disease can also attack seeds and roots.
+If none of these pests are killing the seedlings, it may be damping off disease.
+Damping off is a disease of fungi and fungi-like organisms that clog the arteries of seedlings.
+Damping off disease can also attack seeds and roots.

-Seeds and seedlings are very susceptible to this fungal disease.
+Seeds and seedlings are very susceptible to damping off.
 The fungal spores can survive in the soil for a very long time.
-As the spores enter, they migrate to the water-carrying xylem, where they are carried throughout the plant.
+As the spores enter, they migrate to the water-carrying xylem and spread throughout the plant.
 Then they start reproducing at a mind-boggling rate, clogging the xylem and killing the plant.
-If you examine the stems of fallen seedlings, you will see a discolored, pinched area.
-This is a clear sign of damping-off disease.
+If the stems of fallen seedlings are discolored and pinched, it is damping off disease.

-Since infected plants and seeds are doomed, prevention is your only course of action.
-First, fungi and their cousins love wet ground.
-Obviously, plants need water, too, so there will be times when the ground is wet.
-You can reduce the likelihood of damping-off and other fungal diseases with these garden tips:
+Since infected plants and seeds are doomed, prevention is your only option.
+Fungi and their cousins love the wet ground.
+Plants need water, too, so there will be times when the ground is wet.
+You can reduce the likelihood of damping off and other fungal diseases with these garden tips:

-Protect seedlings from damping-off disease and other pests for a richer harvest this fall.
+Protect seedlings from damping off disease and other pests for a richer harvest.